PhantomsChosen/build-profiles/content/builds/titan/hammer_of_the_wormgod.md

 A shotgun with "One-Two Punch" and full choke is critical to this build.
 * [One Small Step](https://d2gunsmith.com/w/1016668089?s=1047830412,106909392,3161816588,2679249093,758092021,0) is an easily-farmable kinetic option.
 * World drops and focusing umbrals can also drop a good [The Deicide](https://d2gunsmith.com/w/217140611?s=1047830412,106909392,3161816588,2679249093,758092021,0) for your energy slot.
-* Consider running a primary weapon with [Wellspring](https://www.light.gg/db/items/3592538738/wellspring/) if you lose your hammer a lot.
+* Consider running a primary weapon with [Wellspring](https://www.light.gg/db/items/3592538738/wellspring/) if you end up losing your hammer a lot.

+[Tractor Cannon](https://www.light.gg/db/items/3580904581/tractor-cannon/) will fill your heavy slot and let you stack its debuff with One-Two Punch for absurd damage.

 ### How It Works
 Unless you lose your hammer, you'll be killing things exclusively with your throwing hammer and sometimes shotguns.